teimg/splitty-expense-manager/README.md

 To edit or remove a participant, you need to select the participant in the dropdown and then press the 'Edit' or 'Remove' button.
-To sort expenses by a participant, you first need to select the participant in the dropdown and then press one of the sorting options 'All', 'From' or 'Including'.
+To filter expenses by a participant, you first need to select the participant in the dropdown and then press one of the sorting options 'All', 'From' or 'Including'.